levinine/sqs-toolbox/README.md

 ## Usage

+### Command Line Interface - CLI

+After installing you can run sqs-toolbox from your project CLI.

-### Configuring region
+#### Configuring region

-sqs-toolbox will set region to the default region value located in you PCs AWS config If it is unable to set the default you will be prompted to enter region
+sqs-toolbox will use the default region value in your AWS config file, If it is unable to find default you will be prompted to enter region.

-After the initial region setup you are always able to change it by passing `-r --region <AWS_REGION>`
+After the initial region setup you are always able to change it by passing it as option `-r --region <AWS_REGION>`

 Example: